leifan8440/minibot-wow/API.md

 - `player = GetPlayerWithIndex(index)`

 Gets a specific player by its index in the saved memory objects from the previous call to `GetPlayerCount`.
+Notice this must be called within the same frame as the previous call to `GetPlayerCount`.

 ```lua
 -- rangeOption can optionally specify the meaning of range, which is one of the several values below.